sparkflows/sparkflows-docs/docs/user-guide/export-import/import-datasets.rst

 Import Datasets
 ===============

-Fire Insights enables you to import Datasets to use in Projects.
+Fire Insights enables you to import datasets to use in projects.

-Below are the steps for importing a Datasets.
+Below are the steps for importing a datasets.

 Steps for Importing Datasets
 -----

-You can Login to Fire Insights Web server URL and follow below steps:
+You can Login to Fire Insights web server URL and follow the steps given below:

 * Go to the Project List page.
-* Select the project to import Dataset to
+* Select the project to import dataset to.
-* Click the Datasets tab
+* Click the Datasets tab.

-You should get to a page similar as below:
+You should get to a page similar to below:

 .. figure:: ../../_assets/user-guide/export-import/dataset_list_page.PNG
      :alt: userguide
-     :width: 60%
+     :width: 70%

-* Click the ``Import`` button and select ``From Dataset Files``
+* Click on the ``Import`` button and select ``From Dataset Files``.

-You should get to a page similar as below:
+You should get to a page similar to below:

 .. figure:: ../../_assets/user-guide/export-import/dataset_import_page.PNG
      :alt: userguide
-     :width: 60%
+     :width: 70%

-Once you Select From Dataset Files, it will take you to new windows like below:
+Once you select from dataset files, it will take you to new window similar to below:

 .. figure:: ../../_assets/user-guide/export-import/dataset_import.PNG
      :alt: userguide
-     :width: 60%
+     :width: 70%

-Once you Click on ``Import Datasets`` tab, it will take you to new windows where you can upload Datasets JSON file from your local Computer.
+Once you click on ``Import Datasets`` tab, it will take you to new windows where you can upload datasets JSON file from your local Computer.

 .. figure:: ../../_assets/user-guide/export-import/dataset_import_file.PNG
      :alt: userguide
      :width: 60%

-Once you Click on ``Import``, the Dataset should be available in Datasets list page of Specific project.
+Once you Click on ``Import``, the dataset should be available in Datasets list page of specific project.

 .. figure:: ../../_assets/user-guide/export-import/dataset_imported.PNG
      :alt: userguide
-     :width: 60%
+     :width: 70%

-.. note:: Make sure that data pointed to the Dataset JSON File should be available on new instance of Fire Insights where you are Importing.
+.. note:: Make sure that data pointed to the dataset JSON file should be available on new instance of Fire Insights where you are importing.